digling/chingelong/scripts/README.md

 	```$ git clone https://github.com/digling/chingelong.git```

 - It is suggested to create a fresh virtual environment.
 - Several software is required to run this code (e.g. cldfbench, lingpy).
-You can install all requirements with the command:
+You can install all requirements with this command:

 	```$ pip install -e ./```